Pedometer: Usage

 Pedometers can be a motivation tool for people wanting to increase their physical activity.
 Various websites exist to allow people to track their progress; however, many will also find entering their daily step count and a heart-beat count onto a calendar to be motivational as well.

-Pedometers have been shown in clinical studies to increase physical activity, and reduce blood pressure levels and Body Mass Index.
+Clinical studies have shown Pedometers to increase physical activity and reduce blood pressure levels and Body Mass Index.
 A study published in the Journal of The American Medical Association Nov.
-2007 concluded, “The results suggest that the use of a pedometer is associated with significant increases in physical activity and significant decreases in body mass index and blood pressure.”
+2007 concluded, "The results suggest that the use of a pedometer is associated with significant increases in physical activity and significant decreases in body mass index and blood pressure."

 A daily target of 10,000 steps was first proposed.

 The target has been recommended by the US Surgeon General and by the UK Department of Health.
 The main criticisms of setting a universal target are that it is not achievable for older persons with mobility problems or people with chronic diseases, but on the other hand, the target is probably too low for children.

 One criticism of the pedometer is that it does not record intensity, but this can be done by making step goals time limited (for example, 1000 steps in 10 minutes counts as moderate exercise).

 History

-Leonardo da Vinci envisioned a mechanical pedometer as a device with military applications.
-In 1685 Gottfried Leibniz wrote of his time in France, "...several years ago [1672-1674] I saw for the first time an instrument which, when carried, automatically records the number of steps taken by a pedestrian."
+Leonardo da Vinci (1452–1519) envisioned a mechanical pedometer as a device with military applications.
+The Germanic National Museum in Nuremberg has a pedometer in its collection from around 1590 (see photo).
+In 1685 Gottfried Leibniz wrote of his time in France, "...several years ago [1672–1674] I saw for the first time an instrument which, when carried, automatically records the number of steps taken by a pedestrian."
 In 1780 Abraham-Louis Perrelet of Switzerland created a pedometer, measuring the steps and distance while walking; it was based on a 1770 mechanism of his to power a self-winding watch.
 A mechanical pedometer obtained from France was introduced in the US by Thomas Jefferson.
 It is not known if he modified the design; although this pedometer is widely attributed to Jefferson, proof is difficult to obtain as he did not apply for patents on any of his inventions.

+Japan

-In 1963, in the lead up to the 1964 Tokyo Olympics, Dr Iwao Ohya, head of one of Tokyo's biggest clinics, told Tokyo engineer Juri Kato of clockmaker Yamasa Tokei Keiki (Tokei means clocks and Keiki meters) how concerned Ohya was at the low levels of physical activity in 1960s Japan; the solution, said Ohya, was for everyone to walk 10,000 steps a day.
-1n 1965, after two years of tinkering, Juri Kato produced the Manpo-kei — the ten-thousand step-meter.
+In 1963, in the lead up to the 1964 Tokyo Olympics, Dr Iwao Ohya, head of one of Tokyo's biggest clinics, told Tokyo engineer Juri Kato of clockmaker Yamasa Tokei Keiki (tokei means clocks and keiki meters) of his concern at the low levels of physical activity in 1960s Japan; the solution, said Ohya, was for everyone to walk 10,000 steps a day.
+After two years of development, Juri Kato produced the manpokei — the "ten-thousand step-meter".